-Drowning is silent, quick and 100% preventable, yet it’s a leading cause of injury-related death in children.
-The ZAC Foundation seeks to create a generational shift in how water safety education is discussed and shared between parents, children, and beyond.
+Drowning is silent, quick, and preventable—yet it’s a leading cause of death for children.
+The ZAC Foundation seeks to create a generational shift in how water safety is discussed and shared between parents, children, and beyond.

-• Overall, 15-17-year-olds have more than twice the risk of fatal drowning in natural water than those under 15 years, and boys ages 15-17 are five times more likely to drown in natural water than girls of the same age.
+• 15–17-year-olds have more than twice the risk of fatal drowning in natural water than those under 15 years.

-• Drowning is the most common cause of death from unintentional injury for people with epilepsy, and children with epilepsy are at greater risk of drowning, both in bathtubs and in swimming pools.
+• Drowning is the most common cause of accidental death for individuals with epilepsy, and children with autism are 160 times more likely to drown than neurotypical peers

 A is for Adult

-Children should never have access to any form of water without an adult who has eye-to-eye contact with them.
+Children should never have access to any form of water without an adult providing constant supervision.
+A caretaker should stay within arm’s reach if a child is still learning to swim.

 B is for Barrier